-1.2.4.
-Complementarities and synergies with other forms of support
+1.2.3.
+Complimentary and synergies with other funding programmes and instruments

 The complementarity of Interreg Europe with other forms of support focuses on the added value of this cooperation programme against other sources of financing.
 In some cases, the complementarity may lead to coordination and synergy actions.
 In other cases, only the added value of Interreg Europe is indicated in the sections below.
 Therefore, complementarity has a larger scope than coordination.
 The complementarity and connections that can be established by Interreg Europe refer to the following sources of financing: